puter/nd00333-capstone/starter_file/README.md

 automl_settings = {
     "experiment_timeout_minutes": 20,
     "max_concurrent_iterations": 4,
-    "primary_metric" : 'balanced_accuracy'
+    "primary_metric" : 'AUC_weighted'
 }
 ```
 `experiment_timeout_minutes` was selected to prevent any runaway experiments from being unfeasible economically.
 `max_concurrent_iterations` was capped at 4 to match the number of nodes in the compute instance
-`primary_metric` was set to `balanced_accuracy` to reflect that the a positive stroke prediction is much rarer in the dataset than the negative case.
+`primary_metric` was set to `AUC_weighted` to reflect that the a positive stroke prediction is much rarer in the dataset than the negative case.
 See: https://neptune.ai/blog/balanced-accuracy

 ```